hassio-addons/addon-unifi/README.md

 but has been adjusted to put the created backups in a different location.

 Backups are created in `/backup/unifi`.
-You can access this folder using the normal Hass.io methods (e.g., using Samba, Terminal, SSH).
+You can access this folder using the normal Home Assistant methods (e.g., using Samba, Terminal, SSH).

 ## Migrating from an existing controller